AhmedMourad0/no-copy/README.md

 apply plugin: 'com.ahmedmourad.nocopy.nocopy-gradle-plugin'
 ```

+- Install the IDEA plugin *`File -> Settings -> plugins -> Marketplace -> Kotlin NoCopy`*

+- Disable the default inspection `File -> Settings -> Editor ->
+ Inspections -> Kotlin -> Probably bugs -> Private data class constructor is...`.
+Currently, you have to do
+  this manually due to a bug with the Kotlin plugin, [upvote](https://youtrack.jetbrains.com/issue/KT-37576).

 ## Caveats

 - Mirroring internal constructors is not currently supported.
 For now, consider using `@NoCopy` instead
- and providing your own cloning method. *(Fix planned in a future release)*
+ and providing your own cloning method, there are inspections included that will warn you when you
+  do this. *(Fix planned in a future release)*

 - For now, you cannot have methods named `copy` inside your `@NoCopy` or `@LeastVisibleCopy` annotated classes or
- they will be affected by the plugin as well. *(Fix planned in a future release)*
+ they will be affected by the plugin as well, there are inspections included that will
+  warn you when you do this. *(Fix planned in a future release)*

 - Kotlin compiler plugins are not a stable API.
 Compiled outputs from this plugin should be stable,
  but usage in newer versions of kotlinc are not guaranteed to be stable.

 ## Versions